vinaytripathi86/Adform_Assignment/README.md

 Added support for GraphQL and unit test cases.

 #How to run application

-Clone repo: git clone https://github.com/vinaytripathi86/Adform_Assignment.git
+Step 1: Clone repo: git clone https://github.com/vinaytripathi86/Adform_Assignment.git

+Step 2: Go the folder "Homework_Adform" and run dotnet restore

-Go the folder and run following commands
+Step 3: Go the folder Homework_Adform\API and run following commands dotnet run

-dotnet restore

-dotnet run

 Navigate to http://localhost:5000/ in a browser to play with the Swagger UI.

+#Authorization
+Send token in "Authorization" header as "Bearer <token>" (Example: "Bearer sampletoken")

+#Note
+Search field is available in PaginationParameters type.